jrgissing/lammps/doc/src/fix_guess_bonds.rst

 The *Nevery*, *Nrepeat*, and *Nfreq* values are used for an internally- created :doc:`fix store/state <fix_store_state>` command that saves bond history.
-If the average bond order over all Nrepeat values is a bond is greater than *bond_order_cutoff*, then this fix assigns a bond.
+If the fraction of times that is a bond is identified, out of *Nrepeat* sampled timesteps, is greater than *fraction*, then this fix assigns a bond.
+For example if *fraction* = 0.5, and a bond was identified between atoms *i* and *j* for 60 of the 100 previously sampled timesteps, then a bond is added between atom *i* and *j* on the current timestep.
 The bonds identified by this fix are added as explicit bonds so that the geometry of bond pairs is accessible to other commands.
 A bond type of 1 is assigned to all bonds added by this fix.

 .. note::